Why does it not become dark immediately after the Sun sets?

 Why does the sun set in the West?

 The earth rotates counterclockwise if the point of reference is the North Pole.
 Its rotation direction is towards the east.
-So the sun appears to rise in the east and sets in the west.
-Even without considering the elliptical orbit of the sun and the tilt of the earth, it will still be the same for the entire planet that the sun rises in the east and sets in the west.
+So the sun appears to rise in the east and set in the West.

 How long does the golden hour last before sunset?

 The golden hour occurs at a specific time which is one hour before sunrise and sunset.
 This is the time when photographers can get a good amount of lighting for their shots.

 How long until stars become visible after sunset?

 Even if it is not nightfall yet, some stars can already be seen as early as a couple of hours after dark.
 The astronomical twilight stage is a good time to take out your telescope and gaze at the skies.

 Does it get dark before or after sunset?

 Night time starts just after astronomical twilight.
 This is when no light from the sun can reach us, aSunit is already far below the horizon to emit light to a particular part of the earth.

 When you are stargazing during this time, you can be sure that there is no trace of the sun’s light affectiSun’sur view.
 When the three twilight phases are reversed, that leads to sunrise.